tyc85/election_data_analysis/README.md

     - replace the string "TOTALS: X of Y" in the first line with Precinct
     - add a comma as delimiter for the first line, which is to be used as header/columns for pandas dataframe
     - save the new file as city_of_detroit_straight_party_cleaned.txt, using straight party data as example
+7. run convert.py in utils folder with -d flag specifying the path to cleaned data, e.g.,
+    ```$ utils/convert.py -d elections_reporting_com/2020/mi/kent/```
+8. check the output csv files in the same folder

 ### Analysis Methodology